FrankBoesing/Teensy-WavePlayer/README.md

 ## Main functions
 #### record(File | filename, format, numChannels, [,paused])
 Plays the `File` object or named file; setting the optional `paused` parameter to `true` allocates and pre-loads the buffer and pre-allocates the file, but does not start recording.
-Buffer memory is allocated when this function is called, with the amount dependent on the number of audio channels provided in the file.
+Buffer memory is allocated when this function is called, with the amount dependent on the number of audio channels.
 NumChannels is the number of recorded channels (i.e. 1 for mono, 2 for stereo etc).
-Currently, two formats are supported: APW_8BIT_SIGNED and APW_16BIT_SIGNED
+Currently, two formats are supported: `APW_8BIT_UNSIGNED` and `APW_16BIT_SIGNED`

+Examples:
+- `record('test.wav', APW_16BIT_SIGNED, 2)` starts recording a 16Bit stereo file to SD.
+- `record('test.wav', APW_8BIT_UNSIGNED, 1, paused)` prepares (preallocates file, write dummy wave-header, etc)  the recording of a 8Bit mono file.

 #### pause(bool)
 Like above for playing.
 The wave-file header is written.
 #### stop()